Fahad87667/AuctionHouse--Bidding-Management-App/README.md

 # Start the React app
  npm start
 ```

-- The backend runs on `http://localhost:5100` by default.
-- The frontend runs on `http://localhost:3000` by default.

 ## 📝 Usage
 - Register as a user or login as admin (`admin@auction.com` by default)